-In the case when $Y$ is a curve, Theorem~\ref{thm:mAd_intro}~(b) generalizes a result of the author~\cite[Theorem~1.4]{Eji17}, which needs indeed a stronger assumption than that of Theorem~\ref{thm:mAd_intro}, in order to find the weak positivity of sheaves of form $f_* \omega_{X/Y}^m$ (\cite[Theorem~1.1]{Eji17}).
+In the case when $Y$ is a curve, Theorem~\ref{thm:mAd_intro}~(b) generalizes a result of the author~\cite[Theorem~1.4]{Eji17} which needs indeed a stronger assumption than that of Theorem~\ref{thm:mAd_intro} to prove the weak positivity of sheaves of the form $f_* \omega_{X/Y}^m$ (\cite[Theorem~1.1]{Eji17}).
 The positivity of these sheaves cannot be obtained from Theorem~\ref{thm:main_intro}, unlike the case of characteristic zero (\cite[Corollary~4.3]{PS14}).
 In fact, there exists a fibration that satisfies hypotheses in Theorem~\ref{thm:main_intro} but violates the weak positivity theorem (see \cite{Ray78,Xie10,Muk13} or \cite[Example~1.14]{Zha19s}).